Peter Duncan (British politician): Parliamentary career

 He was elected to the House of Commons at the 2001 general election, taking the Galloway and Upper Nithsdale seat from the Scottish National Party.
 This made him the sole Conservative MP for the whole of Scotland and the first Conservative MP from Scotland since 1997.
 In November 2003 he was appointed Shadow Secretary of State for Scotland by new party leader, Michael Howard and he was later named as Chairman of the Scottish Conservative Party.

 His constituency was abolished for the 2005 general election and replaced by Dumfries and Galloway.
-However he failed to win the seat, losing to Labour's Russell Brown.
+He lost to Labour's Russell Brown.

 In the 2007 local elections, the first to take place under the Single Transferable Vote system, he was one of several new Conservative councillors elected to Dumfries and Galloway council.

 He stood as the Conservative candidate for the Dumfries and Galloway seat at the 2010 general election.
 He was defeated by the incumbent Russell Brown again, with a -3.7% swing against.
 The following year he stood as the Conservative candidate for Midlothian South, Tweeddale and Lauderdale at the Scottish Parliament election, where he came in fourth place.

-Personal life

-He married Lorna Anne and they have a son and daughter and, as of 2007, now lives in Dalbeattie in Dumfries and Galloway.